WettiestMan/ncurses-snake/README.md

 modify the CMakePresets.json file to add new configurations.

-**NOTE**: If you are using the VS configuration with the MSVC compiler (which I'm pretty sure most of the ones that choose this config do) you should install an implementation of the ncurses library, if you use GCC or Clang, it is likely that you have ncurses installed for your compiler.
+**NOTE**: If you are using the VS configuration with the MSVC compiler (which I'm pretty sure most of the ones that choose this config do) you should install an implementation of the ncurses library, if you have GCC or Clang installed from MSYS2, it is likely that you have ncurses installed for your compiler.

 ---